Day 1 – International flight to Delhi, India

 Day 5 – Jaipur

-After breakfast you will head out on a morning excursion to the commanding Amber fortress.
+This morning, you'll head out on an excursion to the commanding Amber fortress.
 There you will have the chance to experience a form of transport once reserved for royalty—a ride on an elephant!
 You will take a rickshaw ride into Old Jaipur city and have lunch.
 You will also have the chance to learn a bit of local dance at an Indian classical dance workshop.
 In the evening you will have dinner with an Indian family and the opportunity to learn more about local life.

 Day 6 – Jaipur